 to check your system.

 Regardless of how they look while assembled, clean the terminals and posts

 .
 Use your stiff brush or a pocket knife to make the inside of the terminals and posts shiny.

-While it is running and with the system loaded (turn some stuff on) very carefully wiggle and twist all of the main power cables from the battery terminals to the termination points.
+While it is running and with the system loaded (turn some stuff on), very carefully wiggle and twist all of the main power cables from the battery terminals to the termination points.
 Listen to what the engine tells you.
 It may or may not change the way it runs.
-If you have an extra pair of eyes, put them in the driver’s seat to monitor gauge.
-During this inspection, if a cable feels like something is crunching or if you see (use your bright light!) white or green wire strands, it needs to be replaced and you may have found your problem.
+If you have an extra pair of eyes, put them in the driver's seat to monitor the gauge.
+During this inspection, if a cable feels like something is crunching or if you see (use your bright light!) white or green wire strands, it needs to be replaced, and you may have found your problem.
 Be sure to check ALL terminations associated with the charging system carefully for signs of corrosion.

 #5.
 FUEL QUALITY: